Robotics and Junior Engineers

 Robotics and Junior Engineers are offered together as a full day camp.
 Specially designed for students ages 9-12, this camp will really keep children busy!

-The morning session will focus on Robotics activities that are centered around LEGO's Mindstorm NXT system.
+The morning session will focus on Robotics activities that are centered around LEGO's Mindstorm EV3 system.
 Students will learn how to build and program these robots to do some neat tricks!

 The afternoon sessions are dedicated to a variety of engineering activities that help students learn about and appreciate the many disciplines of engineering.